yrdikaa/2300965_36_Muh_Todolist_Gold/README.md

    3. cd backend
    4. npm install

-## Usage
+## Usage Server
-  1. cd backend
+1. Frontend:
+Server: Utilizing 'serve' to run the frontend application.
+How to Start : Npm run Start
+You should see the frontend application running at the provided address, typically http://localhost:3000.
-  2. npm start
+2. Backend: Node.JS
-The server will run on http://localhost:5500.
+How to Start : Npm Start
-Open your browser and access the frontend at http://localhost:5500.
+You should see the frontend application running at the provided address, typically http://localhost:5500.
-You can click "Get Start" for see student data's

 ## API Endpoints
 The following API endpoints are available:\
-  1. GET /api/v1/all: Get a list of all students.
+  1. GET /api/v1/all: Get a list of all Todos.
-  2. POST /api/v1/new: Create a new student.
+  2. POST /api/v1/new: Create a new Todo.
-  3. PUT /api/v1/update/:id: Update a student by ID.
+  3. PUT /api/v1/update/:id: Update a Todo by ID.
-  4. DELETE /api/v1/delete/:id: Delete a student by ID.
+  4. DELETE /api/v1/delete/:id: Delete a Todo by ID.
-You can use these endpoints to interact with the student data.
+You can use these endpoints to interact with the Todo data.

 ## Postman Documenter
 https://documenter.getpostman.com/view/28279095/2s9YC1Wu8f